 and catch our breath.

-By Elizabeth Boquet, April 2018, inspired by “Directions” in Sailing Around the Room by Billy Collins.
+By Elizabeth Boquet, April 2018, *This poem was inspired by the word “saplings” in – and the concept and format of — “Directions” in Sailing Around the Room by Billy Collins.